-NIFA grants for fundamental and applied research enable discovery of solutions to complex problems of regional, national, and global importance.
-We focus on supporting programs that provide foundational knowledge as well as on programs that address critical issues facing the long-term viability of agriculture.
+NIFA grants for fundamental and applied research to enable discovery of solutions to complex problems of regional, national, and global importance.
+We focus on supporting programs that provide foundational knowledge as well as programs that address critical issues facing the long-term viability of agriculture.

 NIFA is the USDA's extramural research agency, funding individuals; institutions; and public, private, and non-profit organizations.
 Our grants enable researchers to address problems critical to our nation’s farmers and ranchers, consumers, and communities.

 Congress appropriates funds to areas of agriculture and food-related sciences with high potential to address key challenge areas.
 NIFA's scientific staff then implements congressional intent into comprehensive, high-priority research or integrated programs and releases requests for applications (RFAs).

 NIFA funds applied research in a range of high-priority areas:

 North Carolina A&T research makes peanuts safer to eat